ncolomer/energy-monitor/README.md

 > “You can't improve what you don't measure”

-This project is a DIY module + a Rust application that aims at measuring electrical consumption metrics, display collected values on an OLED display, and send them to an external InfluxDB database for storage.
+This project is a DIY module + a [Rust](https://www.rust-lang.org/) application that aims at measuring grid consumption metrics, display collected values on an OLED display, and send them to an external InfluxDB database for storage.

-The module was designed to fit any standard electrical panel (same form factor as a circuit breaker) and has 90mm width.
+The module was designed to fit any standard electrical panel (it has same form factor as a circuit breaker) and has 90mm width.
 It does not collect data directly but rather fetches metrics from [Lechacal](http://lechacal.com/)'s [RPICT](http://lechacal.com/wiki/index.php?title=Raspberrypi_Current_and_Temperature_Sensor_Adaptor) module and Enedis [Linky](https://fr.wikipedia.org/wiki/Linky) electric meter (France national power provider).

 I built this project to observe and store my own energy consumption, to eventually improve it.
 And, well... also because it looked a cool DIY project (it actually was!).

-:warning: My electrical installation has three-phase power supply.
-Even though the project can run on one-phase power supply, it might also need some adaptation.
+⚠︎ My electrical installation has three-phase power supply.
+Even though the project could run on one-phase power supply, it might also need some adaptation.
 Any contribution welcome!

 [![GitHub release](https://img.shields.io/github/v/release/ncolomer/energy-monitor?label=latest%20release&sort=semver&style=for-the-badge)](https://github.com/ncolomer/energy-monitor/releases/latest)